tommystanton/empty-webserver/README.md

 # Web server

-This is a collaborate project for Java training, conducted by [8th Light](http://www.8thlight.com/).
+This is a collaborative project for Java training, conducted by [8th Light](http://www.8thlight.com/).

-The goal is to implement an HTTP web server from scratch in Java.
+The goal is to implement an HTTP web server from scratch, in Java.

 The goal is reached when the server passes the tests provided by [Cob Spec](https://github.com/8thlight/cob_spec).